Beechworth Secondary College Montessori Adolescent Program (MAP)

 The participating students wear the same uniform as other students and are subject to all normal College-wide rules.

 There are many opportunities to mix with the wider school, across year levels.
 M.A.P. students participate with mainstream students in all year level activities and whole school activities such as sports days, camps, productions, student well-being programs.

 A fully qualified Montessori adolescent practitioner leads the program and is supported by a team of highly committed, well-qualified staff.
 Currently we employ an assistant in the program which allows us to offer great support and flexibility for our students.
 Beechworth Secondary College specialist teaching staff and professional experts from the local community are also available to support students in their important work.

 Please contact the school office for a registration of interest form for MAP and the Beechworth SC enrolment pack.
-03 5728 1264 Applications must be made directly to the school, not through MAF.
+03 5728 1264 Applications must be made directly to the school office, not through MSEC.